yschoe/yschoe.github.io/_posts/2021-02-07-How-bumble-bees-perceive-the-spatial-layout-of-their-surrounding-relative-to-their-body.markdown

 ---
 layout: post
-title:  "How bumble bees perceive the spatial layout of their surrounding relative to their body"
+title:  "[Body] How bumble bees perceive the spatial layout of their surrounding relative to their body"
 date:   February 7, 2021
 categories: none
 ---